***November 2020 Update***

 Please make sure you arrive at the correct location based on your appointment date.

-There will be no priority groups under the new program year.
 Households in need of energy assistance, especially those with disconnection notices, high past-due balances, and the general population that has been most likely affected by wage fluctuations due to COVID-19 are encouraged to apply.
-In addition, propane customers are strongly encouraged to apply in August when prices are at its lowest.
-The program no longer features priority enrollment periods and will instead be open to all households that meet up to 200% of the Federal poverty guidelines.
+The program is now open to all households that meet up to 200% of the Federal poverty guidelines.
+Walk-in appointments are available on Thursdays only, otherwise you must schedule an appointment.

 The Low-Income Home Energy Assistance Program (LIHEAP) is a federal- and state-funded utility assistance program in Champaign County.
 LIHEAP helps low-income families pay their energy costs and helps to educate them to conserve energy, lower their costs, and work toward financial self-sufficiency.
 During the most recent program year, LIHEAP provided assistance to 7,232 households, serving over 11,039 individuals, and distributing more than $3,188,912 in utility benefits.
 The program also helped 1,300+ families reconnect or maintain utilities through crisis assistance and completed over 100 home visits to provide services to homebound elderly and people with disabilities.
 Over the last two years, LIHEAP staff have assisted an average of 85 households with utility assistance for Ameren customers through the Ameren Cares program.